 - Laboratory rat and mouse

-- Domestic rabbit, (not including so-called "San Juan" rabbits)
+- Domestic rabbit, but not including so-called "San Juan" rabbits

-Reminder: The above information is only a summary and people should refer to the appropriate Mass.
-General Laws (MGL) and the Code of Massachusetts Regulations (CMR) for details.
+REMINDER: The above information is only a summary and people should refer to the appropriate Massachusetts General Laws (MGL) and the Code of Massachusetts Regulations (CMR) for details.

 Permits in this category are issued only for certain scientific, educational, commercial, or other specific reasons, (See 321 CMR 2.12 ).
 Applicants must be able to demonstrate that they are actively engaged in the activity for which they have applied for or received a permit.
 Permits are not issued for keeping these animals as pets.